yewstack/yew/website/versioned_docs/version-0.17.3/getting-started/tutorials/single-page-application.md

 In this tutorial, We will learn to build a simple ecommerce site called "RustMart" that will have 2 pages:

 - HomePage - list all the products that the customer can add to cart
-- ProductDetailPage - show the product details when a product card is clicked
+- ProductDetailPage - show the product details when a product's card is clicked

 ![](/img/tutorials/single-page-application/rust-wasm-yew-single-page-application-1.png)